PERFORMANCE-BASED APPROACH (PBA) IN MALAYSIA – AN OVERVIEW

 Engineered smoke management system through Computational Fluid Dynamics (CFD)

-Now, here comes the roles and responsibility of the Fire Safety Consultant to come out with the provision of engineered smoke management system through Computational Fluid Dynamics (CFD) or other similar software for modelling purpose together with evacuation study (egress).
+Now, here comes the roles and responsibility of the Fire Safety Consultant to come out with the provision of engineered smoke management system through Computational Fluid Dynamics (CFD) or other similar software for modelling purposes together with evacuation study (egress).

 The Fire Safety Consultant will need to substantiate that the proposed solution will fully meet the intent of the Fire Code using established fire safety engineering methodology in order to prove to the Authority Having Jurisdiction (AHJ), which is FRDM representatives that larger compartment area will not jeopardize critical life safety tenability criteria for anticipated fire loads at compartment area during fire conditions and therefore occupants have safe egress.

-In general, the core principle of the PBA is the smoke management with proper evacuation where the consultants are expected to be very particular in considering the exact perimeters used to simulate the scenario.
+In general, the core principle of the PBA is smoke management with proper evacuation where the consultants are expected to be very particular in considering the exact perimeters used to simulate the scenario.
 And it is extremely important in verifying the perimeter proposed accurately and precisely especially when it comes to simulation, calculation and documentation part.

-In addition to CFD software for smoke modelling, the consultant also appertains other software whichever necessary such as SYLVIA, CFAST, LUMP PARAMETER and others while software for evacuation studies such as SIMULEX and PATHFINDER were also practised.
+In addition to CFD software for smoke modelling, the consultant also appertains other software whichever necessary such as SYLVIA, CFAST, LUMP PARAMETER and others while software for evacuation studies such as SIMULEX and PATHFINDER was also practised.
 Most importantly in this study is the compliance with smoke management standards based on MS 1780: 2017 and AS / NZS 1668-1: 2015, according to acceptance criteria.
 This includes the sprinkler system (MS1910:2017 and NFPA 13) which will be reviewed if necessary, including the Early Suppression Fast Response (ESFR) sprinkler application for the ‘atrium’ or large void area.